 Before you court private equity firms, it’s up to you to make sure you fit the requirements.

-“The entrepreneur has to make sure that his or her deal fits within our ‘box,'” said Lyneir Richardson, investor and director of Rutgers University Business School’s Center for Urban Entrepreneurship and Economic Development.
+“The entrepreneur has to make sure that his or her deal fits within our ‘box,’” said Lyneir Richardson, investor, professor and executive director of Rutgers University Business School’s Center for Urban Entrepreneurship and Economic Development.
 Next, Richardson reviews the startup’s track record and current capacity.
-Only then does he look into the deal itself and decide whether it’s investable – “in other words, if the sources and uses of capital are reasonable, if the pro forma [is] believable, and if it’s feasible that I will get the projected return on my investment.”
+Only then does he look into the deal itself and decide whether it’s investable ─ “in other words, if the sources and uses of capital are reasonable, if the pro forma [is] believable and if it’s feasible that I will get the projected return on my investment.”

-For this reason, your financial projections – such as future capital requirements, revenue and profit, and an ROI timeline – must be crystal clear.
+For this reason, your financial projections, such as future capital requirements, revenue and profit and an ROI timeline, must be clear.
 Many startups avoid guesswork by paying for a third-party valuation.

 Getting a loan from an angel investor or venture capitalist will likely stem from networking.
 Some firms reach out to startups, but if you’re starting a business, it’s a good idea to network and search for investors.

-If you need funding fast, you may be able to get a merchant cash advance, where a lender advances you cash against credit card receivables, as well as traditional short- and long-term loans.
+If you need funding fast, you may be able to get an MCA, where a lender advances you cash against credit card receivables, as well as traditional short- and long-term loans.
 Depending on which lender you work with, you may not get the same attention and mentoring that you would with angel investors or venture capitalists.

 Goldenberg said one of the most important parts of any small business loan agreement is understanding the terms of the loan.
-Be aware of personal guarantees, UCC-1 liens and other forms of collateral before you agree to the loan.
+Be aware of personal guarantees, Uniform Commercial Code-1 liens and other forms of collateral before you agree to the loan.

 “The bottom line is if you see a term that you don’t feel comfortable with, don’t sign the agreement,” he said.
 “You might not be able to back out of it.”

 Equity funding may be the favored option of debt-resistant small businesses, but it carries the major downside of the relinquishment of control.
-On the other hand, few small businesses possess the credit score or sufficient collateral to secure a bank loan
+On the other hand, few small businesses possess a credit score or sufficient collateral to secure a bank loan.

 Luckily, cash-strapped small businesses can benefit from other types of lending.